-This alternative also includes LUCs because physical obstructions (i.e., buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
-The LUCs will make educational pamphlets available to site workers, school children, visitors/recreational users, and other personnel who are known to access the site.
+This alternative also includes LUCs because physical obstructions (i.e. buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
+The LUCs will make educational pamphlets available to site workers, , visitors/recreational users, and other personnel who are known to access the site.
 The pamphlet would inform people of potential explosive hazards and safety precautions to be taken to avoid contact with potential remaining MEC.
-Additionally, warning signs would be installed with the intent of limiting exposure to potential remaining MEC by informing site users about the potential hazards at the site.